The ultimate performance of the Rasnik 3-point alignment system

 Next, the influence of the frame rate on the performance of the pendulum-suspended SolidRas is evaluated.
 The corresponding ASD is shown in fig.~\ref{fig:3plots}: the bottom (red) curve shows the best performance, taken with (practical maximal possible) $275$ frames per second (fps).
 The exposure time was set as high as possible.
 The current through the LED was adjusted such that the maximum pixel content was just below 255, which is the maximum digital output for the 8-bit setting.
 The electric power transferred to the led, for that setting, was $\SI{300}{mW}$.
 According the manufacturer, $20$ percent of this power is emitted through photons.
 Taking into account the optical transmission efficiency, the quantum efficiency of the pixel sensor and the shutter time, the number of photons onto a pixel agree with the well depth (22k $e^{-}$) of this pixel sensor.

 The light blue curve shows the result of data taken at a frame rate of $\SI{100}{Hz}$ while keeping the exposure time unchanged.
 The spatial resolution \textit{per image} remains unchanged.
-The noise floor level is increased by a factor of order $\sqrt{275/100}$ = 1.6.
-The light output of the LED was verified to be well proportional to its current.
-The red curve, taken at the max frame rate of 275 Hz shows the effect of the current, thus light intensity, reduced by a factor $2$, as was observed in fig.~\ref{fig:halfcurrents}.
+The noise floor level is increased by a factor of $\sqrt{275/100}=1.6$ as expected.
+The light output of the LED was verified to be well-proportional to its current.
+The dark blue curve, taken at the maximum frame rate of $\SI{275}{Hz}$ shows the effect of the current, thus light intensity, reduced by a factor $2$, as was observed in fig.~\ref{fig:halfcurrents}.
 This demonstrates again that the fundamental limitation of Rasnik's spatial resolution is due to white noise in the pixel signals, and that the measured $x$ and $y$ have a Gaussian distribution.